OBOAcademy/obook/docs/reference/glossary-of-terms.md

 This document is a list of terms that you might encounter in the ontology world.
 It is not an exhaustive list and will continue grow and evolve.
 Please do create a ticket if there is a term you find missing here, or a term that you encounter that you do not understand, and we will do our best to add them in here.
 This list is not arranged in any particular order, please use the search function to find needed term.

 Acknowledgement: Many terms are taken directly from [OAK documentation](https://incatools.github.io/ontology-access-kit/glossary.html) with the permission of Chris Mungall.
+Many descriptions are also taken from https://www.w3.org/TR/owl2-syntax/

 #### Ontology
 A flexible concept loosely encompassing any collection of [Ontology elements](#Ontology-element) and statements or relationships connecting them.